mediaelement/mediaelement/api.md

-load | Reload the audio/video element; also, it is used to update the audio/video element after changing the source or other settings play | Start playing the audio/video pause | Halt (pauses) the currently playing audio or video stop | Only present to support Flash RTMP streaming.
-The equivalent for other situations is "pause"
+load | Reload the audio/video element; also, it is used to update the audio/video element after changing the source or other settings play | Start playing the audio/video pause | Halt (pauses) the currently playing audio or video stop | **Only** present to support Flash RTMP streaming in MediaElementPlayer.
+The equivalent for other scenarios is "pause"

+**Note:** canPlayType() method is used internally and accounts for other types of media to be played (such as HLS, RTMP, etc.); addTextTrack() is replaced also with more code to manage clsoed captioning and tracks.
+For that reason, they are not listed.

 ### Events